Taneemkibria/Milestone-Project-1/README.md

 - Lighthouse test was run, performace - 82, accessibilty - 86, best practices - 75, seo - 90.
 - Was also tested on Google chrome, internet explorer and different device sizes through devtools.
+- I have had my family test the site and they found it easy to use.

 ### Known Bugs

 - A tiny white gap on the right hand side was found when opened in internet explorer on iphone xr.
-- The nav menu displays as open on small devices and you have to close it.
 - The navigation bar on smaller screen sizes.
 I really struggled to make a responsive navigation menu for small screen sizes using code from the bootstrap library that I has used in a previous project below
  <!-- <button class="navbar-toggler ml-auto" type="button" data-toggle="collapse" data-target="#navbarNavDropdown"
                 aria-controls="navbarNavDropdown" aria-expanded="false" aria-label="Toggle navigation">